krei-se/droidfor.ge/README.md

 You can manually run backup.sh in .android now or have a systemd timer do it.
 This will connect to all devices via ADB wireless and pull backups (apk + data without caches or no_backup).

 You're done!
-Enjoy your usable device!
+Enjoy your usable device(s)!

 # Useful stuff

 ## 💾 Static path for SD-Cards

-If you want the users SD-Card to be found in a fixed path you can use exfatlabel from exfatprogs to format the card with a fixed UUID like this:
+If you want the users SD-Card to be found in a fixed path you can use exfatlabel from exfatprogs to label the card with a fixed UUID like this:

     $sdcardDevicePart is f.e. /dev/sdb1 or /dev/mmbblk0p1